kentik/config-snippets-cloud/cloud_Azure/terraform/module/README.md

 Module supporting management of Azure and Kentik resources required for flow log export from Azure to Kentik.

 Module enables:
-* Flow logs in all Network Security Groups (NSG) found in requested Resource Groups
+* Flow logs in all Virtual Networks (VNets) found in requested Resource Groups

 Module creates:
-* Service Principal for Kentik NSG Flow Exporter application
+* Service Principal for Kentik VNet Flow Exporter application
 * Reader and Contributor Roles for above mentioned Service Principal
 * One Storage Account for flow logs per requested Resource Group
 * Registers flow in Kentik platform per requested Resource Group

 All resources created in Azure are tagged, see variable "resource_tag" in [variables.tf](./variables.tf)

 Module assumes that NetworkWatcher resource exists in NetworkWatcherRG resource group in specified Azure location (see variable "location" in [variables.tf](./variables.tf)).
 For example, in location "eastus" there should be "NetworkWatcher_eastus" in "NetworkWatcherRG" resource group.
 NetworkWatcher is automatically created by Azure when VirtualNetwork is created or updated, [as per documentation.](https://docs.microsoft.com/en-us/azure/network-watcher/network-watcher-create).
 This happens eg. when launching a new virtual machine.

 ## Usage examples